Wood Rot: Identify, Causes, Repair, and Prevention

 It’s similar to the scent of damp soil, old books, or mildewed fabric, and it’s often the first warning sign homeowners notice before seeing visible damage.

-What Color Changes in Rotting Wood?
+What Color Changes in Rotted Wood?

-Dry rot turns wood into dark brown or reddish hues with a cracked, cubical texture.
+- Dry rot turns wood into dark brown or reddish hues with a cracked, cubical texture.

-Wet rot often creates black, deep brown, or dark gray discoloration, especially near consistent moisture.
+- Wet rot often creates black, deep brown, or dark gray discoloration, especially near consistent moisture.

-White rot causes wood to become pale yellow, white, or light gray with a bleached appearance.
+- White rot causes wood to become pale yellow, white, or light gray with a bleached appearance.

 These color shifts indicate active fungal growth and help us quickly identify the type and extent of decay during inspections

-What Does Rotting Wood Feel Like?
+What Does Wood Rot Feel Like?

-Wood rotting drastically changes the texture and firmness of the wood.
+Rotted wood drastically changes the texture and firmness of the wood.

 When you touch rotted wood, you will feel soft, spongy, or crumbly surfaces when pressing on rotted areas, especially in framing, subfloors, and baseboards.